Usman2661/ExpenseManagerBackend_GraphQL/README.md

   }
 }

+- 2. Create public/images/userExpenses in root directory

+- 3. Create a .env file in root and add JWT_SECRET value to it

-Run yarn install to install all the dependancies
+- 4. Run yarn install to install all the dependancies

+- 5. Run seed to setup some sample data for first admin user with email admin@expense.com npx sequelize-cli db:seed:all

-Start the server using yarn start
+- 6. Finally start the server using yarn start